-Summary of significant accounting policies and other explanatory information for the year ended 31 March 2021
+Summary of significant accounting policies and other explanatory information for the year ended 31 March 2022 (All amounts in Rs.thousand unless stated otherwise)

 Deferred tax

 Deferred tax is recognised on temporary differences between the carrying amounts of assets and liabilities in the financial statements and the corresponding tax bases used in the computation of taxable profit.
 Deferred tax liabilities are generally recognised for all taxable temporary differences.
 Deferred tax assets are generally recognised for all deductible temporary differences to the extent that it is probable that taxable profits will be available against which those deductible temporary differences can be utilised.
 Such deferred tax assets and liabilities are not recognised if the temporary difference arises from the initial recognition (other than in a business combination) of assets and liabilities in a transaction that affects neither the taxable profit nor the accounting profit.